Report card: Bob Condotta grades the Seahawks’ regular season, hands out awards

 9-0

-That’s Seattle’s record this year when winning the turnover battle.
+That’s the Seahawks’ record this year when winning the turnover battle.
 And although turnovers may seem like the most cliché stat to cite, the importance in Seattle’s success and how Pete Carroll coaches is hard to ignore.
 If you wondered why Wilson and the offense seemed more cautious down the stretch, turnover prevention was a big reason after the 10 giveaways in a four-game span at midseason.
-Seattle is 75-14 under Carroll when winning the turnover battle and 17-1 the past two years, including 25-3 the past three.
+They are 75-14 under Carroll when winning the turnover battle and 17-1 the past two years, including 25-3 the past three.

 KEY PLAYOFF QUESTION